sxmad/markdown-quicklook/README.md

 This will:
 1. Build the application with all dependencies
-2. Install it to `/Applications/MarkdownQuickLook.app`
+2. Install it to `/Applications/Markdown Preview Enhanced.app`
 3. Register it with the system
 4. Reset QuickLook cache